 In today’s digitized world, handling your brand’s social media presence is a lot of work.
 Half of the world’s population is on social, and their expectations regarding response times and the quality of customer service are growing.
 Luckily for marketers, technology is keeping pace with the ever-increasing industry needs and there are plenty of automated solutions available to take some work off your shoulders.

-Using social media management automation tools can help your business in many ways.
+Using social media automation tools can help your business in many ways.
 It can save you time and improve internal processes.
 It also lets you put the manpower where it’s needed: in conceptual work and high-level customer service.

 Here are six areas of social media marketing in which you can use automation tools.